OctopusDeploy/docs/docs/runbooks/runbook-examples/azure/provision-app-service/index.md

 | workerSizeId | Scaling worker size Id | 0 |
 | numberOfWorkers | Number of workers | 1 |

-With the Resource Group and App Service Plan created, you can create an Azure Web App target
+With the Resource Group and App Service Plan created, you can create an Azure Web App target.

-8. Add a **Deploy an Azure Resource Manager Template** step
+8. Add a **Deploy an Azure Resource Manager Template** step.
 9. Add the template code (example below):
 ```
 {